-A mobile optimized restaurant website is a better option than taking your way to a mobile application as:
+A mobile-optimized restaurant website is a better option than taking your way to a mobile application as:

 - Users don’t like to download applications without knowing exactly what they will get.

-Starting with a website to create a name for your restaurant and gathering customer data is the best choice.
-After a significant time period if you have a big data roster then you can decide to launch a mobile application which should act as a secondary tool for marketing, the primary still being the website.
+- Starting with a restaurant website to create a name for your restaurant and gathering customer data is the best choice.
+After a significant period if you have a big data roster then you can decide to launch a mobile application which should act as a secondary tool for marketing, the primary still being the website.

 Let us look at the reasons that make having a mobile-optimized restaurant website indispensable for your restaurant.

 1. Online Presence